HardlyDifficult/Tutorials/Chapter4.md

 </details>

 <hr></details><br>
 <details><summary>What did that do?</summary>

+Layout ladders:

+Sprites are added for the ladders with a negative Order in Layer so it appears behind the platforms and entities.
+A layer is created allowing us to identify the collisions with ladders later on.
+Like the Hammers, ladders fade in at the start of the level.

+<br>Add trigger colliders to the ladders:

+We are using trigger colliders to define the area of a ladder that entities may climb.
+For example, we made the collider thinner than the ladder itself so that entities cannot climb the edges (which may look strange.)

+<br>Script:

 LadderMovement will climb up or down a ladder, given input from a controller (via desiredClimbDirection).
 The PlayerController was updated to read up/down movement and feed that to the LadderMovement component.